Information Risk and Security Policy FAQ

 your policies have specific owners and explicit responsibilities, including their promotion through awareness and training?
 Are people - including

 managers - actually held to account for compliance failures and incidents?

 Hint: if you don’t understand the distinction between accountability and responsibility, or compliance and enforcement, or exceptions and exemptions, you are once more missing a trick.

 Policy compliance and enforcement activities tend to be minimalist, often little more than sporadic reviews

 and the occasional ticking-off.
-Circulating a curt reminder to staff shortly before the auditors arrive, or following a security incident, is not uncommon.
-Policies
+Circulating a curt reminder to staff shortly before the auditors arrive, or shortly after a security incident, is not uncommon.

 Hint: think about reinforcement as well as enforcement.
-Aside from not being sanctioned, is there any obvious benefit for workers in fulfilling or ven exceeding their obligations?
+Aside from not being sanctioned, is there any obvious benefit for workers in fulfilling or even exceeding their obligations?
 What’s in it for them?